Patrick Duffy tells about the celebration of his feast and some stories about the saint.

 Celebration of the feast

-It may be that the cult of the two Italian Valentines – one based in Rome, the other in Terni – became confused.
+It may be that the cult of the two Italian Valentines – one based in Rome, the other in Terni – became fused or confused.
 Both are listed on 14th February in the the current Roman Martyrology (2004 – the Catholic Church’s official list of saints), but in the revised General Calendar for universal liturgical celebration (1969) the celebration was removed, possibly because of a lack of accurate historical information; it is probably seen as belonging more to the realm of popular piety than liturgical celebration.
 However, St Valentine is celebrated liturgically as a simple feast by Traditional Roman Catholics who use the Roman Missal (Tridentine Rite) of Pope John XXIII (1962).

 A feast for lovers